timoxley/npm-tutor/messages/en/help.md

 ## Help

-verify <answer> verify your answer next            go to the next question prev            go to the previous question goto <number>   go to a particular question menu            display menu help            repeat question & display this help exit            quit
+verify <answer> verify your answer next            go to the next chapter prev            go to the previous chapter goto <number>   go to a particular chapter menu            display menu help            repeat question & display this help exit            quit